getnikola/nikola/nikola/data/themes/bootstrap3-jinja/README.md

-A bootstrap3 version of the bootstrap theme.
+A theme based on Bootstrap 3.

 There is a variant called bootstrap3-gradients which uses an extra CSS file for a *visually enhanced experience* (according to Bootstrap